gslakes/formal-consent-theory/README.md

 A.

-First-order logic makes specifying state easier (if with some loss of clarity in temporal reasoning), and is widely support by automated proof/reasoning tools, such as the automated theorem prover, `Prover 9`, and the associated model checker, `Mace 4`, which this project uses.
+First-order logic makes specifying state easier (if with some loss of clarity in temporal reasoning), and is widely support by a large number of automated proof/reasoning tools.

 The availability of these tools makes checking safety properties significantly easier, which is important in systems which, one day, may make life or death decisions.